 Museum of Modern Art

 The MOMA or the Museum of Modern Art is another must for art lovers.
 It houses works from artists such as Van Gogh, Dali, and my personal favourite Andy Warhol.
 During our visit, the museum was undergoing quite a bit of renovation so a lot of the exhibits were unfortunately closed, which was disappointing, especially as we still had to pay the $25 ticket price.
+But this was a while ago, so chances are you will be fine when visiting.

 Don’t worry if museums aren’t your thing.
 There’s plenty of alternatives NYC has to offer.